citp/privacy-policy-historical/f/fi/fin/financialsense.com.md

-> *The following text is extracted and transformed from the financialsense.com privacy policy that was archived on 2017-10-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171001103739id_/https%3A//www.financialsense.com/about-us/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the financialsense.com privacy policy that was archived on 2018-10-26.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181026061508id_/https%3A//www.financialsense.com/about-us/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | FINANCIAL SENSE

 ## Financial Sense® Website Privacy Statement

-This document was last updated on 5 June 2012.
+This document was last updated on 25 May 2018.

 ### 1\.
 Acknowledgment and acceptance of terms

-Financial Sense® and its parent company, Puplava Financial Services, Inc. (See [Privacy Policy](https://www.puplava.com/sites/default/files/PDF/privacypolicy/PSI_PrivacyPolicy_AML_20170407.pdf)), are committed to protecting your privacy.
+Financial Sense® and its parent company, Financial Sense® Advisors, Inc. (See [Privacy Policy](https://www.puplava.com/sites/default/files/PDF/privacypolicy/PSI_PrivacyPolicy_AML_20171101.pdf)), are committed to protecting your privacy.
 This Privacy Statement sets forth our current privacy practices with regard to the information we collect when you or your computer interact with our website.
 By accessing [www.financialsense.com](https://web.archive.org/home "Financial Sense") ("Website"), you acknowledge and fully understand FS's Privacy Statement and freely consent to the information collection and use practices described in this Website Privacy Statement.

 ### 2\.
 Participating Merchant Policies/Outside or Third-Party Links